-The logistics standard governs the logistical linkage from the material supplier to SMP.
+The logistics standard governs the logistical linkage from the material supplier to SMP GmbH - hereinafter called SMP.

 The requirements contained in this standard are aligned to the currently necessary preconditions for setting up stable logistics processes between the supplier and the plants of SMP, in the meaning of a durable cooperation in mutual partnership.